antoniolofiego/CloudCertNotes/AWS-SSA/AWS Solutions Architect Associate.md

 ## Overview

 - 24 Regions
-    - Physical location in the world with 2 or more AZ
+    - Physical location in the world with 2 to 6 AZs, usually 3
+    - Most AWS services are region-scoped
 - 76 AZ
-    - Discrete data centers with redundant power, networking and connectivity, housed in separate facilities
+    - Discrete data centers with redundant power, networking and connectivity
+    - Housed in separate facilities and isolated from disasters
+    - Connected with high bandwidth, low latency networking
 - 205 Edge Locations
     - Endpoints for AWS used for caching CloudFront content
 - 11 Regional Edge Caches